 From now on I am going to assume you know this story.
 This is so I can defend it against Andrea Gibbons’ idea that instead of such a grand narrative we should tell a lot of small stories about power imbalance.
 She most immediately has in mind stories about being black, Arabic or being a woman.
 The point of telling these smaller stories is the telling is in these groups interests.
 Gibbons presents this idea in Salvaging Situationism [sic]: Race and Space, here, in the publication Salvage.

 The Situationists’ is a grand narrative also in that they go from concrete particulars to a story about all of a certain sort of concrete particular.
-These particulars are all the persons in a late capitalist framework.
+These particulars are persons in a late capitalist framework.
 As not thereby specifying any particular persons under capitalism, whom we could physically touch as concrete realities, we can call the Situationist story ‘abstract.’

 The Situationists made some astounding critiques, giving us an “either or:” creativity is generalised or we are stuck with a capitalist society which withholds all but the most illusory of freedoms.
 But as concerns their story being abstract, there is nothing unusual.